Small for Gestational Age

 Growth restriction early in pregnancy (early onset) happens because of chromosome problems in the baby.
 It also happens because of disease in the mother,or severe problems with the placenta.
 Growth restriction is called late onset if it happens after week 32 of the pregnancy.
 It is usually related to other problems.

-Who is at risk for small for gestational age?
+Who is at risk for being small for gestational age?

-When the unborn baby doesn’t get enough oxygen or nutrients during pregnancy, the baby’s overall body and organs don't grow as much as they should.
-Some of the problems that cause small for gestational age and intrauterine growth restriction limit how much blood flows through the placenta.
+When the unborn baby doesn’t get enough oxygen or nutrients during pregnancy, the baby’s body and organs don't grow as much as they should.
+Some of the problems that cause babies to be small for gestational age limit how much blood flows through the placenta.
 This can cause the baby to get less oxygen than normal.
 This increases the baby’s risks during pregnancy and delivery, and later.
-Things that can cause small for gestational age are listed below.
+Things that can cause babies to be small for gestational age are listed below.